KHP-Informatics/DNAscan/README.md

 cd DNA-NGS_scan

 #if you are not interested in performing annotation, please # the annovar lines in the install_dependencies.sh script.
-This would avoid the download of about 350G od databses
+This would avoid the download of about 350G of databsses
 bash scripts/install_dependencies.sh /path/to/set_up/directory /path/to/DNAscan/directory

 source ~/.bashrc